 Literature produced by the DNHW clearly documents that Inuit who needed health care were told to relocate to areas where nursing stations were available.
-95 This was often accompanied by promises of housing, family allowance payments, and other services.
-Many people testified to the QTC that when encouraged to move by a qallunaat agent, they listened.
+This was often accompanied by promises of housing, family allowance payments, and other services.
+Many people testified that when encouraged to move by a Qallunaat agent, they listened.
 Unfortunately, as with other enticements used by the government, promises related to health care went unfulfilled.
 Geosah Uniusargaq told the QTC he originally moved to Iqaluit for health reasons, believing the promises that Inuit "would not be deprived of anything," and that they "would receive cheques every month."
 In this case no cheques were received.
-96